-Christine Mari-Anne Knight was born in Paddington, Sydney in 1951.
+Christine Mari-Anne Knight was born in Paddington, Sydney.
 Her father, Ian, was a builder while her mother, Mary, worked in retail.
-Christine's paternal and maternal families came from Kilcreggan Scotland and Mullumbimby NSW respectively.
+Christine’s paternal and maternal families came from Kilcreggan Scotland and Mullumbimby NSW respectively.
 Christine lived with her parents and siblings in Cabramatta, Liverpool, and then later Kiama, NSW.

 Christine was educated in the New South Wales public education system.
 When at Macquarie University, she majored in English and History with a specialist strand in Theatre and completed a four-year Diploma of Education.